 Full-time undergraduate students and some graduate students require a PIN for online registration.
 A student requiring a PIN should contact their academic advisor.

 When is add/drop?

-Students can add and drop classes during the first 5 days of the semester.
-After the 5th day of the semester, a student would receive a W for the class.
+Students can add and drop classes during the first 5 class days of the semester.
+After the 5th class day of the semester, a student would receive a W for the class.
 Full-time undergraduate students need to ensure they are registered for the minimum of 12 credits to remain full-time.